 Our first version of this chapter was completed almost exactly 10 years after the date of Dr. Charles Berry's death on September 2, 2007.
-Our second version coincided with the 50th anniversary of the publication of the 1968 Section 482 Regulations, of which Dr. Berry was the primary economic architect.
-Our third version of this chapter was completed in July 2019 in the middle of the heated debate among transfer pricing and international tax practitioners over the OECD/G20's three-pillar proposals for the digital economy77 and their implications for the arm's length standard.78
+Our second version coincided with the 50th anniversary of the publication of the 1968 Section 482 Regulations, of which Berry was the primary economic architect.
+Our third and fourth versions of this chapter were completed in the middle of the heated debate among transfer pricing and international tax practitioners over the OECD/G20's two-pillar proposals for the digital economy74 and the anticipated October 2020 blueprint of these proposals.
+One of the authors of this chapter has written elsewhere about the